SymfonyCasts/design-patterns/sfcasts/factory.md

 }
 ```

-This variant is useful when the caller already knows what object it needs.
-Also,
+This variant is useful when the caller *already* knows which object it needs.
-is easy to have different constructor arguments per each type.
+It's also easy to have different constructor arguments for each type.

 ## Factory with a Single Make Method

-Another approach is having a single `make` method that receives an argument that determines
+Another approach is to use a *single* `make` method.
+That will receive an
-what object to create.
-This is useful when the application is more dynamic, the `$type` value
+argument and determine which object it needs to create.
+This is useful when the
-may come from the user's input, or from a request, or something else.
+application is more *dynamic*.
+The `$type` value may come from the user's
+*input*, a *request*, or something else.

 ```php
 class WeaponFactory